 I share my habitat with a very good-natured, affectionate and companionable medium hair orange tabby cat (though whoever classified him as such should start coming to my place daily in a month so we could discuss that definition over their vacuuming my floors and other surfaces covered with that “medium” hair).
-He’s very food-oriented (he even learned some tricks – sit, paw, down) and omnivorous (among strange things which my cat likes are mangos, avocados, apricots and pecans).
-We got him from a shelter two years ago and he keeps brightening lives of everybody around him as a small furry sun.
+He’s very food-oriented (he even learned some tricks – sit, paw, down) and omnivorous (among strange things that my cat likes are mangoes, avocados, apricots and pecans).
+We got him from a shelter two years ago, and he keeps brightening lives of everybody around him as a small furry sun.
 His name is Rusty.

 Dive in to keep reading…

 One of my perfume-related New Year Resolutions this year was to slow down the testing gallop and start wearing more often those perfumes that I like already.
 The goal was to spend at least two days a week with my favorites – perfumes from my collection, not test vials and sample sprays.
 After all, why to look for a perfect scent if I will not give it enough face body time once the courting is over?

 The first month of the year went by almost unnoticed.
 Looking in the perfume diary for January I see that somehow I managed not to get too far from the goal: I wore one of my favorite perfumes on nine different occasions.
 Of course, nine times does translate to “twice a week”, but I cheated a little by sometimes putting on something new in the morning – “just to see how it feels”, – and later the same day or in the evening I would wear a perfume I own and love.

 * Different perfumes worn: 46

 * Perfumes tried for the first time: 25